pvik/splunk2db/README.md

 A valid `config.toml` needs to be provided to the `splunk2db` service.

-A sample configuration file (with comments) is provided in the `configs` folder.
+A sample configuration file (with comments) is provided in the `configs` folder [here](https://github.com/pvik/splunk2db/blob/main/configs/config.toml).

 The config file is split into three main sections (logging is a fourth section, which will assume sane defaults if not defined in the configuration file)